California Prenuptial Agreement Info

 - Unfair, unjust, or deceptive terms

-- Waiving or modifying spousal maintenance if the Party waiving these rights is not represented by independent counsel.
+- Be aware that if you or your future spouse plan to waive or modifying spousal maintenance, then the Party waiving these rights should be represented by independent counsel.

 - Clauses that are not financial in nature, like demanding that one spouse loses weight or changes their appearance